ronen567/just-the-docs/docs/blog-page-1.md

 During the Training phase, the input data set consists of 'labled data'.
 That means, each element of the data set is labeled with the expected output.
 For example, in the cat detection algorithm, the training data set would consist of many pictures, each labeld as 'Cat' or 'Not a Cat".
 Accordingly, Traning phase goal is to determine the coefficients for the selected prediction model function:
 $$h(x)$$.
 To do that, it normally needs a large training set, where each element of that dataset is a labeled input data.
 At this point, it may all sound vage: How does that "magic" prediction function look like? what coefficients are we tailking about?
+In a nutshell, the predictor out put is $$\hat{y}$$, which estimates $${y}$$.
+To illustrate that with an example, then $$\hat{y}$$ is the 'a cat' or 'not a cat' decision made bythe predictor, which tryies to predict $${y}$$, which is the correct "cat", "no cat" decision.
-We'll get to the details in posts which follow.
+We'll delve to the details in posts which follow.
 This is an introductory post.

 Having the predictor, we can move to the normal data phase, at which the system is ready to predict the expected output for unlabeled input data:
 $$\hat{y}=h(x))$$